 JAMES AND KATHERINE'S* LOVE SONG

-When I got to my first building the other morning it was rainy, soggy, and grey.
-I sat in my car for an extra few seconds planning to somehow "pull one over on the rain" and get across the parking lot and through two sets of doors without getting myself and my gear wet.
-Right.
+I got to my first skilled nursing building on a rainy, soggy, and grey morning.
+I spent a few extra seconds in my car planning to somehow "pull one over on the rain" and get across the parking lot and through two sets of doors without getting myself and my gear wet.

-As I was drying off my guitar case an employee was walking my way saying, "Oh, they're waiting for you!"
+Drying off my guitar case, I see an employee walking my way saying, "Oh, they're waiting for you!"
 This is the part where I have no idea which direction the day will go.
-I have been told that before and have walked into everything from people who are pleasant and content to one of those crazy full moon kind of days where there's jello in the flower vase and everybody has the heat set on 87.
+I have been told that before and have walked into rooms filled with people who are happily awaiting music therapy and ready to participate.
+They smile, wave, initiate conversation, and often times remember my name.
+Other days there is jello in the flower vase, the heat is set between 82 and 85, and I seem to just be in the way.

 1. They were given autonomy.
 In a skilled nursing community, choices can be few and limitations many for a variety of reasons.
 They planned the date, brought themselves to the location of their choosing, with the companion of their choosing, AND chose the music.